GPUs

 Check Price on Amazon

-The performance delta from the XT is ~10% at 1440p — meaningful but not dramatic.
+The performance delta from the XT is ~10% at 1440p.
 The GIGABYTE Gaming OC variant adds a mild factory overclock that narrows the gap further.
-If your gaming is mostly 1440p at high settings and you’re not chasing max at all times, the RX 9070 is the budget-smart choice over the XT.
+If you’re gaming at 1440p high/max settings and not chasing the absolute ceiling, the RX 9070 is the budget-smart choice — the XT now costs $70–$100 more.

-The 16GB GDDR6 is the standout feature at $549.
-NVIDIA’s RTX 5070 at $549-$629 ships with only 12GB GDDR7 — faster bandwidth, less capacity.
-For texture-heavy open-world games and modded titles, the AMD VRAM advantage will matter more over time.
+The 16GB GDDR6 is the standout feature at $629.
+NVIDIA’s RTX 5070 at a similar price ships with only 12GB GDDR7 — faster bandwidth, less capacity.
+For texture-heavy open-world games and modded titles, the AMD VRAM advantage will matter more as games push limits.

 Head-to-Head Comparison